hashicorp/design-system/website/docs/components/form/masked-input/partials/code/how-to-use.md

 We omit the `name` and `ID` attributes in the examples since processing of the data is the responsibility of the product teams.
 !!!

-There are two ways to use the Sensitive Input component:
+There are two ways to use the Masked Input component:

-- `Form::SensitiveInput::Base` - the base component: the input control with a toggle button.
+- `Form::MaskedInput::Base` - the base component: the input control with a toggle button.
-- `Form::SensitiveInput::Field` - the field component: the input control with a toggle button, a label, helper text, and error messaging (in a wrapping container).
+- `Form::MaskedInput::Field` - the field component: the input control with a toggle button, a label, helper text, and error messaging (in a wrapping container).

 We recommend using the Field component as it provides built-in accessibility functionality.
 Use the Base component if needing to achieve custom layouts or for special use cases not covered by the Field component.

 {{! ================= }} {{! ===== FIELD ===== }} {{! ================= }}

-### Form::SensitiveInput::Field
+### Form::MaskedInput::Field

 The basic invocation requires a `Label`.
 This creates: